Whether you’re a beginner diver or a seasoned pro, chances are that you’ve come across the term “thermocline”.

 Why Do Thermoclines Matter For Scuba Divers?

-As you may remember from a PADI open water course, we humans consume air much quicker when we are overexerted.
-Diving in cold water, even with proper gear causes us to use more air.
+As you might remember from your PADI Open Water Course, we will consume air much quicker when we are overexerted or cold, even with the proper gear so be sure to factor that into your dive plan!

-Thermoclines are an interesting natural phenomenon that can take many new and inexperienced divers by surprise.
+Thermoclines are an interesting natural phenomenon that can take new or inexperienced divers by surprise.